RishabhNandan/Stopwatch/README.md

 5. **Help**: Click the **Help** button to view usage instructions in a modal.

 ## Installation & Setup
-No installation is required.
-Simply open the `index.html` file in a web browser to use the app.
+You don't need to install anything.
+Open the `index.html` file in a web browser to use the app.

 ## Code Explanation
 - The **HTML** file defines the stopwatch display, buttons, and modals.